maplibre/maplibre-gl-js-docs/README.md

 If you're not sure if your Node and NPM versions are up to date, run `nvm use` before installing dependencies.
 If you don't have NVM installed, you can [find installation instructions here](https://github.com/nvm-sh/nvm/blob/master/README.md#installing-and-updating).

+The NPM scripts will not run on Windows, but work perfectly with [WSL2](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).

 ## Setting up the Development Environment

 After cloning this repository, run: